irongirl101/sentry/README.md

 # Sentry
-### A layered detection network reconnaissance detection agent.

-Sentry is a layered detection agent, that sits on the network interface and identifies port scanning behaviour in real time.
+### Sentry is a layered detection agent, that sits on the network interface and identifies port scanning behaviour in real time.

 ```
 Port Scanning is a form of techinque used to probe a device or network to determine which ports are closed, open or filtered.
 Malicious attackers use this technique as a form of reconnaissance, checking for doors are open that they may be able to exploit.